-Roof Space is a peer-to-peer marketplace platform connecting people wanting to send large sports equipment (e.g. surfboards, kayaks, bikes, etc) from A to B with travellers who are already driving that way.
+Roof Space is a peer-to-peer marketplace connecting people needing to send their oversized sporting goods (e.g. surfboards, kayaks, bikes, etc) with people already on the road driving that direction.

 With an active Facebook group & an excited client wanting to take the next steps, this is where I jumped in to offer my expertise and help bring the idea to life.